 Thus, seeking legal counsel regarding the nature of your injuries (whether they can be characterized as permanent or not) and your options for bodily injury liability compensation is highly recommended.

-Medical expenses, if they are to linger, will not decrease over time – they are most likely to become more troublesome and intense as time passes.
+Medical bills, if they are to linger, will not decrease over time – they are most likely to become more troublesome and intense as time passes.
 The cumulative costs may reach unimaginable heights, thus necessitating a bigger sum for bodily injury liability compensation.

 An injury to the spinal cord, the hub of sensory and motor transmissions throughout the body, can deeply disturb bodily functioning, in addition to leaving the patient in a state of deep agony.
 Depending on the location of the injury, the intensity of the damages done will vary – usually, the upper parts can cause the most destruction if struck.